gaurav-/meteor-newrelic/README.md

     NEW_RELIC_APP_NAME          YOURAPPNAME
     NEW_RELIC_LOG_LEVEL         ONE OF error, warn, info, debug, or trace

-You can see the full list of node-newrelic options at https://github.com/newrelic/node-newrelic/blob/master/README.md
+You can see the full list of node-newrelic options [here](https://github.com/newrelic/node-newrelic/blob/master/README.md)